‘The djembe is a symbol of joy’ (Mohamed Bangoura)

 Juli is a passionate aficionado of West African music and culture and has been fortunate enough to be mentored by amazing teachers in Australia including Simon Fraser, Simone Lang, Ben Coleman and Mady Keita.
 She has also spent time studying in Guinea West Africa with Grand Master Drummer Mamady Keita and Tam Tam Mandigue Professor Monette Keita.

 Juli loves nothing more than sharing the joy of West African music with others.
-She is a key member of the Drummergirl performance and teaching team.
+She is the lead giggle-creator in the team, and is a key member of the Drummergirl performance and teaching crew.

 Mitzi McRae – dancer, singer and drummer